 Can I eat normally with a dental bridge?

-Patients with dental bridges are usually told to avoid eating especially chewy or hard foods after getting their bridge to give their mouth time to adjust.
-They are supposed to function like natural teeth, so once you adjust to the new feeling you should be able to resume your regular diet.
+You should avoid eating chewy or hard foods right after getting your bridge to give your mouth time to adjust.
+Bridges will function just like natural teeth, so you should be able to resume your regular diet once you adjust to the new feeling.

 Should you sleep with a dental bridge in?

-At night patients are told to remove their bridge.
-This gives their mouth, gums and jaw a break period.
+You should remove your bridge at night to protect it and your mouth.
+This gives your mouth, gums and jaw a break from wearing the bridge all day.
 Bridges may get plaque and bacteria caught around them.
-Removing your bridge at night also allows patients to clean the area thoroughly removing any bacteria that could cause infection.
+Removing your bridge at night will also help you thoroughly clean the area and bridge.

 Other Tooth Replacement Options

-With the advancements in dental technology, technique, and materials, tooth replacement is more efficient, more comfortable and natural looking than ever before.
-Dr. Shulman offers a variety of treatment options for missing teeth, so that he can personalize your treatment plan so you receive optimal results.
+Tooth replacement is more efficient, more comfortable and natural looking than ever before.
+Especially with the advancements in dental technology, technique, and materials.
+Dr. Shulman offers other treatment options for missing teeth if bridges aren’t for you.
+He can also personalize your treatment plan so you receive the best results.

-Dental Implant: Dental implants are tiny titanium posts that are surgically implanted into the jaw.
-Once healed, dental implants fuse with your natural bone making a stable foundation for a dental restoration.
-For one missing tooth, a crown may be placed on the implant for a permanent and beautiful dental restoration.
+• Dental Implant: Dental implants are tiny titanium posts that Dr. Shulman can surgically place into your jaw.
+Once healed, dental implants fuse with your natural bone making a stable foundation for any dental restoration.
+An implanted crown can replace one tooth, or you can use two or more implants to replace a few teeth.

 Are you self-conscious about your missing teeth?
 Restore your oral health and the appearance of your smile today with a custom dental bridge.
 To schedule an appointment with Dr. Shulman at his Northeast Philadelphia dentist office, call (215) 372-1142.